rhzxg/rhzxg/README.md

 🐟 My [**MessAround** ](https://dockerwebdev.com/) repo using for waching videos during work is in updating.

-🙉 There are two repos help students at my unversity get easier way to grab classes and evaluate at the end of whichever semester.
+🙉 There are two repos help students at my unversity get an easier way to grab classes and evaluate at the end of whichever semester.
 Two repos:

 🐶[**Grabber**](https://github.com/CodingDogzxg/Grabber-for-QAU) is not in updating now cus I already got full points.
 If you are interested in this repo and would like to fix bugs, [contact me](mailto:codingdogzxg@gmail.com).